A Generalization of the Fox H-function: Introduction

 Advancing this process of generalization, Meijer $G$-function emerges as an even broader extension of the hypergeometric function \cite{Meijer1,Meijer2}.
 Its definition, based on contour integrals in the complex plane (Mellin-Barnes integral), gives it great analytical and computational flexibility.
 The Fox $H$-function represents a new step in this process of abstraction and generalization \cite{Fox1,Fox2} as it generalizes the Meijer $G$-function by incorporating a richer structure of parameters at the poles of the gamma functions that comprise its definition.
 Thus, Fox $H$-function became one of the most general objects within the theory of special functions defined by Mellin-Barnes integrals.

 These functions (hypergeometric, Meijer $G$ and Fox $H$) have been widely used in statistics, particularly in modeling probability distributions and solving problems involving integral transforms.
 For example, the hypergeometric function appears naturally in the hypergeometric distribution and in models involving generalized moments \cite{HGApp}.
 Meijer $G$-function is used to express densities of distributions such as the lognormal, the generalized variance distribution, and various alpha-stable distributions.
-Fox $H$-function finds application in describing distributions with heavy tails, such as those that arise in non-Gaussian stochastic processes, in memory-based waiting time models, and in anomalous diffusion phenomena \cite{BCS,Denisov,Ranga}.
+Fox $H$-function finds application in describing distributions with heavy tails, such as those that arise in non-Gaussian stochastic processes, in memory-based waiting time models, and in anomalous diffusion phenomena \cite{BCS,BCS2,BoCS,Denisov,Ranga}.

 Given the breadth and depth of applications of these functions in statistics and related fields, it is natural to seek even more general forms of functional representation, in the hope of modelling more complex behaviours and introducing new types of parametric structures.
+In fact, recent works \cite{Nikeghbali, Ostrovsky, Simon0, Simon2, Kusnetsov} have shown that a broad class of probability laws, ranging from Barnes beta distributions and infinite products of beta random variables to sums and products of generalized gamma convolution variables, are naturally described through their Mellin transforms and Barnes' double gamma function \cite{Genesis}.
+In this context, a generalization of the Fox $H$-function to encompass the double gamma function may provide an integral representation for probability densities whose Mellin transforms involve ratios of double gamma functions, extending therefore the classical Fox $H$-function framework to settings motivated by modern probabilistic theory and stochastic process modelling.